EuroLinux/eurolinux-migration-scripts/README.md

 - Rocky Linux 8.4
 - Scientific Linux 7.9

+It is possible to migrate from other release versions such as 8.2 or 8.5 since the script should succeed in syncing the packages to EuroLinux 8.4 equivalents but it's not officially supported.
+Analogically a migration from 7.4 upwards should succeed in syncing to EuroLinux 7.9.
-If a system has been installed with Secure Boot enabled, make sure that it is disabled first before running the script.
+**If a system has been installed with Secure Boot enabled, make sure that it is disabled first before running the script.**

 ## Preparations